flavienbwk/book-devops/eng/README.md

 More often than not, lackluster communication results from misunderstandings rather than malintent.
 Unless you're sure, always assume the issue isn't with the person in front of you.

-# Internal Team Model
+# Internal team model

 By understanding the techniques to address common resistance to change situations, we can move forward with greater confidence.
 Let's now explore how to structure our approach and strengthen our arguments for effectively launching our initiative.

 ## In-house development as a real alternative

-In the chapter "[Refusing Technological Lag](#refuser-le-retard-technologique)", I discuss internal innovation as a means to prevent an organization's decline.
+In the chapter "[Refusing technological lag](#refusing-technological-lag)", I discuss internal innovation as a means to prevent an organization's decline.
 However, it's crucial to clarify how in-house development, beyond being effective, becomes essential if a company wants to remain competitive.

 Which company responsible for a major IT project would claim, "We don't need an IT expert"?
 Due to a lack of technical acculturation or previously mentioned psychological phenomena, decision-makers sometimes chronically turn to consulting firms.

-Much like global organizations such as the World Health Organization (WHO) or the United Nations (UN), national entities like the National Center for Scientific Research (CNRS), the National Education, and the Public Health France agency have an internal scientific council[^ConseilScientifiqueSPF].
+Much like global organizations such as the World Health Organization (WHO) or the United Nations (UN), national entities like the National Center for Scientific Research (CNRS), the National Education, and the Public Health France agency have an internal scientific council[^ScientificCouncilSPF].
 This ensures they stay updated on the latest scientific knowledge, enabling decision-makers to make informed choices.
-In the private sector, this role is filled by the Chief Technical Officer (CTO) and their senior managers (VPs in English).
+In the private sector, this role is filled by the Chief Technical Officer (CTO) and their senior managers (VPs).

 While a scientific council can help an organization remain at the forefront of scientific knowledge, it isn't enough to make it innovative.
 Especially if its members aren't periodically refreshed.
 To innovate, practice is key.